Israeli president asks Opposition leader to form govt after Netanyahu fails to form coalition | Politics

 Netanyahu failed to persuade Bennett to join him in a power-sharing agreement that would have seen the pair take turns as prime minister.

-Bennett had dismissed the offer, saying that even with his support Netanyahu could not muster a majority.
+Bennett had dismissed the offer, saying even with his support Netanyahu could not muster a majority.

 Netanyahu is Israel's longest-serving leader, having led five governments since 1996.
 The last, which saw him share power with the then-main Opposition party to help tackle the coronavirus pandemic, collapsed in December, triggering the latest elections.